-TriHealth offers two pharmacy residency programs:
+TriHealth offers three pharmacy residency programs and one PGY2 program:

 Each program has a 12-month curriculum designed to provide residents the opportunity to garner experiences beyond the entry-level education of a Doctor of Pharmacy degree.
 The calendar year is comprised of required and elective rotations, as well as longitudinal experiences.
-Residents will work with the Residency Program Coordinator to establish an individualized learning plan consistent with his or her career goals.
+Residents will work with the Residency Program Director to establish an individualized learning plan consistent with his or her career goals.
 Additional opportunities for research, teaching, and professional travel are in place.

 Residency Program Information